 Building articulation must break up the exterior lines of the structure to provide both horizontal and vertical variation.
 Walls are to be designed through massing and exterior materials as to reduce large, flat expanses.

-Each dwelling shall use a minimum of three exterior cladding materials not including the trim.
-The exterior wall material on dwellings on corner lots and on dwellings with exposed corners shall be treated consistent with the front elevation of such dwelling.
-(Stone or brick of non-front elevations on corner lots is to be used as an accent but does not need same % coverage requirements of the front elevation)
+Each dwelling shall use a minimum of three (3) exterior cladding materials not including the trim.
+The exterior wall material on dwellings on corner lots and on dwellings with exposed corners shall have the same treatment as the front elevation.
+(Stone or brick of non-front elevations on corner lots is to be used as an accent but does not need the same percentage coverage requirements of the front elevation).